HDAimperial/HDAimperial.github.io/index.md

 #### 7. Where does teaching take place?

-Teaching takes place at St. Mary’s, Paddington, South Kensington, Charing Cross and White City Campuses, this will depend on modules taken.
+Teaching takes place most at the White City Campus in the School of Public Health.
+Occasionally you might have some classes in South Kensington and in Hammersmith.
+This will depend on the modules taken.

 Please familiarise yourself with Imperial [campuses and maps](https://www.imperial.ac.uk/visit/campuses/)